 Now, as regular readers of this blog will know, (hello you three), I occasionally use this space to have a rant.
 And that is what this post was originally going to be.
 Thankfully, I stopped myself from banging out some ill-considered diatribe and started to think about Papadimitriou’s remark in a bit more detail.

 At first I took the statement “Digital cameras are the death of the imagination” as a kind of anti trespasser measure, designed to keep amateur, let’s say ‘shallow topographers’ at a distance.
 I conflated the line with a separate quote from the same post where Iain Sinclair talks about ‘psychogeography lite’.

-On reflection I pretty quickly decided that this notion wasn’t some sort of exclusionary, rule-making, boys-club thing, but remained a pretty bold and intriguing statement to make.
+On reflection I pretty quickly decided that this notion wasn’t some sort of exclusionary, rule-making, boys-club thing, (after all it is part of a set of guidelines aimed at helping other people to get out there and explore place), but remained a pretty bold and intriguing statement to make.

 I often write about place and landscape here and also read and look at lots of other writers and bloggers covering similar themes and subjects.
 In many cases photographs go hand in hand with the text – complementing and illustrating the places being written about.
 Yet here was someone saying that digital photography is in some way anathema to this.